longbai1006/Surgical-VQLA/README.md

                     - `frcnn`: img_features extracted by Fast-RCNN and ResNet101.
         - `....`
         - `seq_16`
-    - `EndoVis-18-VQA/` : selected 97 frames for external validation.
+    - `EndoVis-17-VQA/` : selected 97 frames from EndoVIS17 challange for external validation.
         - `left_frames`
         - `vqla`
             - `label`: Q&A pairs and bounding box label.